whardier/synchosts/README.md

 # SyncHosts (Python)

-This project helps synchronize `/etc/hosts` in a configurable and pluggable way.
+This project helps synchronize `/etc/hosts` (and friends) in a configurable and pluggable way.